igorkll/syslbuild/README.md

 * https://github.com/igorkll/linux-embedded-patchs - a set of patches for using the linux kernel on embedded locked-down devices
 * https://github.com/igorkll/custom-debian-initramfs-init - custom /init script for debian initramfs
 * https://github.com/igorkll/WinBox-Maker - a program for creating embedded Windows images
+* https://github.com/igorkll/embedded-plymouth - plymouth with a patch to disable ESC key processing (so that the console cannot be displayed during boot)

 ## build process
 you create a folder and in it a json file with a description of the project